yoursunny/NDNts/packages/cat/README.md

 * `--ver=42` inserts a specific version number as version component.
 * `--ver=now` (default) inserts current timestamp as version component.
 * `--ver=none` omits version component.
+* `--no-rdr` disables publishing current version as a RDR metadata packet.
+This is ignored with `--ver=none`.

 `ndncat get-segmented` retrieves a segmented object, writing payload to standard output.
 It accepts the following arguments: